 The greatest threats to human health In the United States are ground-level ozone and airborne particles.
 The first threat, ground-level or “bad” ozone, is not emitted directly into the air.
 It is created by chemical reactions between oxides of nitrogen (NOx) and volatile organic compounds (VOC) in the presence of sunlight.

 The second threat comes from fine solid particles that mix with airborne liquid droplets to form particulate matter.
 The Environmental Protection Agency (EPA) highlights two kinds of particulate pollution: PM10 and PM2.5.
-PM10 are inhalable particles that are 10 micrometers in diameter or less.
-They include dust and mold.
-PM 2.5 are particles with diameters 2.5 micrometers or less.
+PM10 particulates are inhalable particles that measure 10 micrometers in diameter or less.
+These include dust and mold.
+PM2.5 particulates are particles with diameters of 2.5 micrometers or less.
 These include combustion particles, metals, and organic compounds.

-The EPA measures both gas and particulate air pollution with the Air Quality Index (AQI).
+The EPA measures both gas and particulate air pollution on the Air Quality Index (AQI).
 It reports on five of the six air pollutants regulated by the Clean Air Act: ground-level ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
-The AQI values range from 0 to 500.
-They are divided into six levels and the higher the number, the greater the risk.
-For example, 0 to 50 reflects “good” or "green" air quality, and 51-100 is “moderate” or "yellow."
-On the harmful end of the scale, an AQI of 301 to 500 is “hazardous” or "maroon," and it indicates emergency conditions affecting the entire population.
+AQI values range from 0 to 500 and are divided into six levels.
+The higher the number, the greater the risk.
+For example, 0 to 50 reflects “good” or “green” air quality, and 51 to 100 is “moderate” or “yellow.”
+On the harmful end of the scale, an AQI of 301 to 500 is “hazardous” or “maroon” and indicates emergency conditions affecting the entire population.

 Health and Economic Effects of Air Pollution